 • Nucleosome banding pattern: The histogram of DNA fragment sizes (determined from the paired-end sequencing reads) should exhibit a strong nucleosome banding pattern corresponding to the length of DNA wrapped around a single nucleosome.
 We calculate this per single cell, and quantify the approximate ratio of mononucleosomal to nucleosome-free fragments (stored as nucleosome_signal)

-• Transcriptional start site (TSS) enrichment score.
-The ENCODE project has defined an ATAC-seq targeting score based on the ratio of fragments centered at the TSS to fragments in TSS-flanking regions (see https://www.encodeproject.org/data-standards/terms/).
+• Transcriptional start site (TSS) enrichment score: The ENCODE project has defined an ATAC-seq targeting score based on the ratio of fragments centered at the TSS to fragments in TSS-flanking regions (see https://www.encodeproject.org/data-standards/terms/).
 Poor ATAC-seq experiments typically will have a low TSS enrichment score.
 We can compute this metric for each cell with the TSSEnrichment() function, and the results are stored in metadata under the column name TSS.enrichment.

 • Total number of fragments in peaks: A measure of cellular sequencing depth / complexity.
 Cells with very few reads may need to be excluded due to low sequencing depth.
 Cells with extremely high levels may represent doublets, nuclei clumps, or other artefacts.